 Below is a brief Q & A to help you learn a little more about the event:

 When will registration close?
-Registration for RMUN will close on April 30.
+Registration for RMUN closed on April 30.
 If you would like to join the waiting list, email Alex Bostian at [email protected]

 What is the committee/topic?